petertdavies/ethereum-spec-evm-resolver/README.md

 # Ethereum Spec EVM Resolver

 This tool implements the `evm` tool for EELS.
-The command line options will be forwarded to EELS based on the `--state.fork` option.
-All options are passed to EELS verbatim.

-Once downloaded the local copy of EELS for each fork will not be updated, but a manual update of a fork can be forced using `update`.

-# Custom forks

-A custom fork can be added to this tool by editing the config file in `~/.ethereum-spec-evm-resolver/config.json`.
-The following keys are accepted:
+It is capable of handling requests for different EVM forks even when those forks are implemented by different versions of EELS hosted in different places.
+Forks of EELS are downloaded on demand.

+EELS resolver supports two modes of operation:

+In direct mode (e.g. `ethereum-spec-evm-resolver t8n`), EELS resolver will simply pass the entire request onto the relevant EELS fork based on the `--state.fork` command line option.

+In daemon mode, EELS resolver will spin up a daemon which will listen for requests on the Unix domain socket using the `--uds` option.
+That daemon will then manage a fleet of sub-daemons to handle incoming requests.

+## Adding custom forks

+Support for custom forks can be specified using json config.
+The json may be placed directly in the environment variable `$EELS_RESOLUTIONS` or in the file at `$EELS_RESOLUTIONS_FILE`.

+### Git resolutions

+Git resolutions accept the following keys:

+`url`
-* `url`: The url of the git repository containing the fork of EELS.
+: The url of the git repo

-* `branch`: The branch (or tag) of the fork.
+`branch`/`tag`
+: The branch or tag to use

+`commit` (optional)
-* `commit`: The particular commit to checkout, it must be an ancestor of `branch`.
+: The specific commit to use (must be an ancestor of branch head)

+### Local resolutions

+Local resolutions only have the `path` key.

+`path`
+: path to roots of EELS clone

+###  Same as resolutions

+Same as resolutions avoid redundancy when one repo contains multiple forks.

+`same_as`
+: The fork with that resolves to the same repo.

 ## Example config
 ```
 {
-    "Frontier": {
+    "EELSMaster": {
         "url": "https://github.com/ethereum/execution-specs.git",
         "branch": "master"
+    },
+    "Frontier": {
+        "same_as": "EELSMaster"
+    },
+    "LocalFork": {
+        "path": "/path/to/eels/fork"
     }
 }
 ```